 by VINCENT PICA - COMMODORE, FIRST DISTRICT, SOUTHERN REGION (D1SR) - UNITED STATES COAST GUARD AUXILIARY

-Usually, as soon as I write a column on decommissioning the boat for the winter season, Indian Summer arrives to bathe us in the last warmth of the year.
-And here we are.
-As I write this, it is over 75 degrees on Long Island’s East End.
-This is but a reminder that many months of kindly weather are behind us and many months of dark, cold and dreary weather are ahead.
-So, here we go – Indian Summer or not!
+The arrival of November is a reminder that many months of kindly weather are behind us and many months of dark, cold and dreary weather are ahead of us.
 Even if you hand off your boat to your dockmaster and say, “See you in the spring,” there are some tips in here that you will want to be aware of.
 This column is about that.

 “On the Hard” or In the Water?